flugyboi/V24FA-CIS-2140-VU20/README.md

 Repo for code exercies from JavaScript for Web Develop.
-Each weeks exercies has its own folder.
+Each week's exercies has its own folder.